 Any person who suspects that child abuse or neglect has occurred shall report this suspicion as required by law and District policy.
 [See FFG]

 Reporting an Incident

 A person alleging that an incident, as defined by law, has occurred in a classroom in which video surveillance is conducted shall file a report on the form provided by the District with the principal as soon as possible after the person suspects the alleged incident.
 If possible, an incident report form shall be filed within 48 hours of the facts giving rise to the allegation.
-The principal shall promptly view, or direct an authorized individual to view, the video surveillance footage to identify the relevant portion of the recording.
-No later than ten District business days after the report is filed, the principal or designee shall respond by notifying the person whether the alleged incident was recorded in the District's video surveillance footage and shall initiate other steps as required by law, District policy, or local procedures.
+The director of special education or authorized designee shall promptly view, or direct an authorized individual to view, the video surveillance footage to identify the relevant portion of the recording.
+No later than ten District business days after the report is filed, the District shall respond by notifying the person whether the alleged incident was recorded in the District's video surveillance footage and shall initiate other steps as required by law, District policy, or local procedures.

 Complaints related to video and audio recordings under this policy shall be filed in accordance with DGBA, FNG, or GF, as applicable.
 A complainant who is dissatisfied with the outcome of the District's complaint process may appeal in writing to the commissioner of education in accordance with Education Code 7.057 and 19 Administrative Code 103.1303.
 A parent, staff member, or District administrator may request an expedited review in accordance with 19 Administrative Code 103.1303.